CodingWithTim/CodingWithTim.github.io/_pages/blog.md

 ❌ CS 288 (NLP) – Mid class, better to self-learn.

-**General Advice**: First, laser-focus on taking ML-related classes and building fundamentals.
-Then, spend the rest of your undergrad laser-focused on research.
+**General Advice**: In general, I do not recommend starting research as a freshman or sophomore.
+First, laser-focus on taking ML-related classes and building your fundamental understanding of the theories.
+Then, spend the rest of your undergrad years laser-focused on research.

 ## How to Get Into Research?